YZCU/SpectralTrack/README.md

 ### [**SpectralTrack**](https://ieeexplore.ieee.org/document/11007172)

-The official implementation for "**Hyperspectral Video Tracking with Spectral-Spatial Fusion and Memory Enhancement**"
+- The official implementation for "**Hyperspectral Video Tracking with Spectral-Spatial Fusion and Memory Enhancement**".
+- IEEE Transactions on Image Processing, 2025.

 --------------------------------------------------------------------------------------